jace0x21/DFIR_jxa2165_CSEC475/artifacts/README.md

 - Switch to using only CIM-Sessions for running commands remotely
 - Research methods to improve the speed of the program and have it running as quickly as possible
 - Add titles to the top of each table of information in the outputted CSV file
+- Add the capability to send emails with CSV file attached

 ### Author